-The Photos App on Windows 10 comes with a hidden video editor.
+Microsoft Photos on Windows 11/10 comes with a hidden video editor.
 You can use it to splice video clips into one video, and customize it with texts, transitions, and background music.
 It is lightweight and comes in handy when your PC is not built to run CPU-intensive professional video editors.
 The Photos Video Editor is barebones, with basic transition types, and text animation styles.

 If you use Splice on your iPhone to join clips together, the Photos Video Editor app does that perfectly.
 If you love the chic templates and stylish effects offered in Splice, Photos Video Editor falls short of such needs.